+The credit limit is equal to the amount of the deposit, and the maximum deposit is $5,000.
+The security deposit is fully refundable after closing the account with no balance.
+Bank of America may even refund the deposit after 12+ months of on-time payments.
 Most other Bank of America credit cards require at least limited-to-excellent credit for approval.
-But there are some options for people with lower scores to work with.
+But there are some options for people with lower scores too.

-If you use the Bank of America® Cash Back Secured Credit Card responsibly over time, you may be able to qualify for a Bank of America credit card with more attractive terms.
+Bank of America currently does not offer unsecured credit cards for bad credit.
+But if you use your Bank of America secured card responsibly over time, you may be able to qualify for a credit card with more attractive terms.
 Responsible card use means establishing a history of on-time payments and not maxing out the card’s credit limit.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.